 Popular Vendors: Cerner, Epic, and Meditech.

 The size of your practice matters when choosing a medical software system.
-Some EHR software are designed to meet the unique solo practitioner clinics, while others are designed specifically for large healthcare organizations.
+Some EMR software are designed to meet the unique needs of solo practitioner clinics, while others are designed specifically for large healthcare organizations.

 Small Practice EMR Systems